 When a formal complaint is received, the formal complaint will go through a thorough investigation process that includes notifying the parties in writing, determining jurisdiction, gathering evidence, writing an investigative report, and providing this report to a panel for review via a live hearing.
-The college will conduct the investigation in a reasonably prompt manner.

-The college will provide the complainant, respondent, and their advisors an opportunity to review the evidence as well as the draft investigative report prior to finalizing it for the panel review and give them an opportunity to provide additional relevant materials and witnesses to be interviewed and considered before the investigative report is finalized.
+Hesston College will conduct the investigation in a reasonably prompt manner, which includes completing the investigation within approximately 60 days following the written notice of the investigation, and conducting the hearing within approximately 30 days following the written investigative report.
+Time extensions may be required for good cause and will be communicated to the parties in writing.
+Hesston College will provide the Complainant, Respondent, and their advisors at least ten days to review the evidence as well as the draft investigative report prior to finalizing it for the panel review and give them an opportunity to provide additional relevant materials and witnesses to be interviewed and considered before the investigative report is finalized.